-"To the extent that the pricing implications of these accounting-based indicators are not fully transparent to investors, firms that “look like” past earnings manipulators will also earn lower future returns."
+To the extent that the pricing implications of these accounting-based indicators are not fully transparent to investors, firms that “look like” past earnings manipulators will also earn lower future returns.

-- The firms with a higher probability of manipulation (M-Score) earn lower returns in every decile portfolio sorted by Size, Book-to-Market, Momentum, Accruals, and Short-Interest.
+- The firms with a higher probability of manipulation (M-score) earn lower returns in every decile portfolio sorted by size, book-to-market, momentum, accruals, and short-interest.

-- The predictive power of M-Score is related to its ability to forecast the persistence of current-year accruals.
-High M-Score firms have income-increasing accruals that are much more likely to disappear next year and income-decreasing accruals that are more likely to persist.
+- The predictive power of M-score is related to its ability to forecast the persistence of current-year accruals.
+High M-score firms have income-increasing accruals that are much more likely to disappear next year and income-decreasing accruals that are more likely to persist.

-- The predictive power of the M-Score is most pronounced for low-accrual (ostensibly high quality-earnings) companies.
+- The predictive power of the M-score is most pronounced for low-accrual (ostensibly high quality-earnings) companies.

-- The variables that relate to the predisposition to commit fraud (higher sales growth, change in assets quality and increase in leverage) , rather than the variables associated with the level of aggressive accounting, are the primary drivers of the incremental power of the model.
+- The variables that relate to the predisposition to commit fraud (higher sales growth, change in assets quality, and increase in leverage) , rather than the variables associated with the level of aggressive accounting, are the primary drivers of the incremental power of the model.

-- Days Sales in Receivables Index (DSRI): The ratio in days sales in receivables during the last year (t) compared to the year before (t-1).
+- Days Sales in Receivables Index (DSRI): The ratio of days sales in receivables during the last year (t) compared to the year before (t-1).
 A disproportionate increase in receivables relative to sales may be suggestive of revenue inflation.

-- Asset Quality Index (AQI): Asset Quality in year t / year t-1.
-Asset Quality is the ratio of non-current assets other than plan, property and equipment as a proportion of total assets.
+- Asset Quality Index (AQI): Asset Quality is the ratio of non-current assets other than plan, property, and equipment as a proportion of total assets.
 An AQI greater than 1 indicates that a firm has potentially increased its involvement in cost deferral.

 - Sales Growth Index (SGI): Growth does not imply manipulation, but growth firms are more likely to commit fraud because their financial position and capital needs put pressure on managers to achieve earnings targets.
 In addition, controls and reporting tend to lag behind operations in periods of high growth.
-Any perception of decelerating growth can have a significant impact on the value of the stock and be very costly to management.
-A value greater than 1 increases the probability of earnings manipulation.
+Any perception of decelerating growth can significantly impact the value of the stock and be very costly to manage.
+A value greater than one increases the probability of earnings manipulation.

 - Leverage Index (LVGI): The ratio of total debt to total assets in year t relative to year t-1.
 A value greater than 1 indicates an increase in leverage.